CSU Policy: Cost Transfers on Sponsored Projects

 • The transfer is reviewed and approved by a responsible financial or administrative official of the organization in accordance with payment authority.

-6. Transfers of Disallowed Costs
+6. Transfers of Unallowable or Disallowed Costs

 7. Inappropriate Reasons for Cost Transfers to a Sponsored Project Account